Our Team

 Matthew Stadnicki

-Matthew Stadnicki is a Menard Pre-Doctoral Fellow at the CID Project.
+Matthew Stadnicki is a Graduate Research Fellow at the CID Project.
 His research at the CID Project focuses on tax and earnings data and the effects of government programs.
 Stadnicki received his BA in economics and mathematics from Northwestern University.

 ilogani@uchicago.edu